 Donnie Suber was named head coach at Cumberland University on January 28, 2013, the fifth head coach of the program since it was revived in 1990.
-He just finished his seventh season in his third stint at Cumberland, serving as the defensive coordinator and defensive backs coach.
-He has worked as an assistant coach at the collegiate level for the past 22 years, 11 of those at CU.
+He just finished his fourth year as head coach and ninth season in his third stint at Cumberland, serving as the defensive coordinator and defensive backs coach.
+He has worked as an assistant or head coach at the collegiate level for the past 24 years, 13 of those at CU.

 The Phoenix continued their recent winning ways in Suber's first year at the helm of the program, winning four straight games in the middle of the year and seven of the final nine outings to finish 7-4, the club's fourth consecutive winning season.
 Nathan Jernigan was voted the Mid-South Conference West Division Freshman of the Year while Michael Nwokoji, AJ Harmon, Beau Baker and Nick Lennox were named First Team All-Mid-South West.
 In addition Reed Gurchiek, Tucker Cathey, Simon Moriarty, Jernigan and Tyler Emmetts garnered Second Team All-MSC selection.

-Cumberland also led the Mid-South Conference with 28 Scholar-Athletes and ranked No. 1 in the nation for the second straight year with 16 Daktronics-NAIA Scholar-Athletes.
+Cumberland also led the Mid-South Conference with 28 Academic All-MSC selections and ranked No. 1 in the nation for the second straight year with 16 Daktronics-NAIA Scholar-Athletes.

-Last season the Phoenix ended the year 6-5 overall, losing its last three thanks to a slew of injuries.
-Five players garnered All-Mid-South Conference recognition, including defenders Grant Jones, Justus Dauscha and Jernigan.
+In 2014 the Phoenix ended the year 6-5 overall, losing its last three thanks to a slew of injuries.
+Six players garnered All-Mid-South Conference recognition, including defenders Grant Jones, Justus Dauscha and Jernigan on the First Team and Cayman Russell on the Second Team.

-Cumberland has scored 24 defensive touchdowns with five safeties and two blocked two punts recovered for TDs during Suber's tenure.
-Thirty-three Phoenix have earned All-Mid-South Conference defensive honors during Suber’s seven seasons as well, including two National Defensive Players of the Week, defensive backs Chris Simpson and Allanté McLemore in 2010.
+Cumberland has scored 25 defensive touchdowns with six safeties and two blocked two punts recovered for TDs during Suber's tenure.

 Suber earned his bachelor's in Recreation and Hotel Management from Georgia Southern in 1990 and played on NCAA Division I-AA national championship teams as a defensive back in 1986, 1989 and 1990.